 Mark hudson, head of counter fraud at Horwich Farrelly, who help a number of travel companies contest claims, estimates that the travel companies they represent have paid out on only 60 of the 2,500 claims handled by the firm.
 “Most of these people were not ill anyway, many didn’t even know the claims were being bought on their behalf”.

-The unprecedented increase in claims was deemed ‘out of control‘ by government and prompted the Solicitors Regulation Authority to issue a warning notice to law firms working with claims companies, that if they engage in fraudulent activity they will be investigated.
+The Unparalleled increase in claims was deemed ‘out of control‘ by government and prompted the Solicitors Regulation Authority to issue a warning notice to law firms working with claims companies, that if they engage in fraudulent activity they will be investigated.
 Too date, there are around a dozen law firms under investigation.

 Several police forces are also pursuing people suspected of making fraudulent sickness claims, sending a clear message to the public.
 Last year a couple from Liverpool were jailed for making a 20k bogus Majorca holiday sickness claim against Thomas Cook.